projectacrn/acrn-hypervisor/doc/api/GVT-g_api.rst

 GVT-g is Intel's open source GPU virtualization solution and is up-streamed to the Linux kernel.
-Its implementation over KVM is named KVMGT, over Xen it is named XenGT, and over ACRN it is named ACRN-GT.
+Its implementation over KVM is named KVMGT, over Xen it is named XenGT, and over ACRN it is named AcrnGT.
 GVT-g can exports multiple virtual GPU (vGPU) instances for virtual machine system (VM).
 A VM could be assigned one vGPU instance.
 The guest OS graphic driver needs minor modification to drive the vGPU adapter in a VM.
 Every vGPU instance will adopt the full HW GPU’s accelerate capability for 3D render and display.

-In the following document, ACRN-GT refers to the glue layer between ACRN hypervisor and GVT-g core device model.
+In the following document, AcrnGT refers to the glue layer between ACRN hypervisor and GVT-g core device model.
 It works as the agent of hypervisor-related services.
 It is the only layer that needs to get rewritten when porting GVT-g to another hypervisor.
 For simplicity, in the rest of this